CodeCraftersIO/Workshop/Presentations/09-SoftSkills.md

 ---

->we ultimately code not for machines,
+> We ultimately code not for machines,

-> but for people to use,
+> But for people to use,

-> understand and make it grow
+> Understand and make it grow

 ---